-At the end of research projects it is necessary to dispose of all unwanted products or other chemicals and researchers are required to follow the instruction for laboratory clearance.
+At the end of research projects it is necessary to dispose of all unwanted products or other chemicals and researchers are required to follow the instructions for laboratory clearance.
 The disposal of waste chemicals is controlled by strict regulations regarding identification, segregation, packaging and transport of waste.
-The Occupational Safety & Health Unit, USM has a Code of Practice on the Chemical Waste Management and Disposal Procedure (refer to Appendix Section), and the following guidelines indicate how this Code is interpreted within the School of Pharmaceutical Sciences.
-If you are in doubt as to whether a substance needs to be treated as a waste chemical refer to Chemical Waste Disposal Committee (refer to Appendix Section) or please contact Mr. Roseli Hassan O4-6532253 or email at roseli@usm.my for advice.
+The Occupational Safety & Health Unit, USM has a Code of Practice on the Chemical Waste Management and Disposal Procedure (refer to https://ukkp.usm.my), and the following guidelines indicate how this Code is interpreted within the School of Pharmaceutical Sciences.
+If you are in doubt as to whether a substance needs to be treated as a waste chemical, refer to Chemical Waste Disposal Committee or please contact Mr. Mohd Fadzli Ghazali at 04-6536006 or email at mohdfadzli@usm.my for advice.